What’s The Best Kind Of Plywood For A Boat Floor?

 Even carefully sealing it up won’t do the trick.
 Why?
 Because while polyester resin is moisture proof it isn’t wholly water resistant.

-Also, regular ply is made with non-waterproof adhesive, which means this type of plywood will rot away very quickly on a boat.
+Side Note: Also, just to quickly add, regular shop-standard plywood is often made with non-waterproof adhesive.
+Which means this type of cheap plywood will rot away very quickly on a boat.

 So, To Sum Things Up…